-- (A) FULL - (B) LOW
+- (A) FULL

+- (B) LOW

-3) Remove the radiator cap and check that the coolant is filled up to the radiator filler neck.
+- 3) Remove the radiator cap and check that the coolant is filled up to the radiator filler neck.

 Do not remove the radiator cap sub-assembly while the engine and radiator are hot in order to prevent possible burns.
 There is a possibility of fluid or steam surging out due to pressurization.
-1) Lift up the vehicle.